Anikor/TG_PazniculGrupei_Bot/README.md

 4. Set your bot:
    1. Send `/mybots`, then follow than choose:
    2. Bot Settings -> Configure Mini App -> Enable Mini App
-   3. Send to bot your https link, since i run my bot localy on PC i'll use ngrok (See below) (https://234yourlink.ngrok-free.app/TG_Bot/miniapp/greeting.php)
+   3. Send to bot your https link, since i run my bot localy on PC i'll use ngrok (See how to setup below) (https://234yourlink.ngrok-free.app/TG_Bot/miniapp/greeting.php)

 6. In your project’s `src/config.php`, set:
    define('TELEGRAM_TOKEN', 'PASTE_YOUR_TOKEN_HERE');